 End of curve control:

-- End of curve operation could be a concern in pumping in large oil pipeline where the back pressure (system resistance) can very.
+- The end-of-curve operation could be a concern in pumping in large oil pipelines where the back pressure (system resistance) can vary.

-- For fixed speed pump, based on flow the pump minimum and end of curve operation can easily be defined.
+- For fixed-speed pumps, based on flow the pump minimum and end-of-curve operation can easily be defined.

-- For variable speed pump, the flow value is not an indication of pump operating point in the performance curve.
+- For variable-speed pumps, the flow value is not an indication of the pump operating point in the performance curve.
 Hence pump parameter is defined based on flow and head.

 - Pump parameter X is defined as X= K* (flow)^2/Delta P

-- Pump Parameter is a constant line on performance map which defines the pump relative operating point
+- The pump Parameter is a constant line on the performance map which defines the pump’s relative operating point

-- If system resistance curve is very steep, it is not possible to control / maintain the pump end of curve operation using speed.
+- If the system resistance curve is very steep, it is not possible to control/maintain the pump end-of-curve operation using speed.

-- Once system resistance move away from performance map, control system needs another handle to increase the resistance.
+- Once system resistance moves away from the performance map, the control system needs another handle to increase the resistance.

-- This is generally achieved by control valve on common discharge line.
+- This is generally achieved by a control valve on the common discharge line.